intel/xpumanager/doc/CLI_user_guide.md

 ```

 ## Dump the device statistics in CSV format
 Help info of the device statistics dump.
+Please note that the metrics 'GPU Energy Consumed', 'Reset Counter', 'Programming Errors', 'Driver Errors', 'Cache Errors Correctable' and 'Cache Errors Uncorrectable' are not implemented in dump sub-command so far.
+Please do not dump these metrics.
 ```
 ./xpumcli dump